scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

 The conference kicked off with a keynote by David Beazley on *Python Concurrency*.
-David is well known in the Python community as an author, speaker and trainer.
+David is well known in the Python community as an author, speaker, and trainer.
 From his early career in scientific computing, David is well known as the author of SWIG |emdash| a popular tool that generates C++/Python wrappers.

 The second keynote, *Moving Forward from the Last Decade of SciPy*, was delivered by Travis Oliphant.
-From Travis's unique position as the original author of NumPy and a founding contributor to SciPy, he gave a historical overview of the growth of the community and tool chain, and shared his perspective on potential future development.
+From Travis's unique position as the original author of NumPy and a founding contributor to SciPy, he provided an historical overview of the growth of the community and tool chain, and shared his vision for potential future development.

-The larger new venue allowed us to host parallel tracks for the first time; in addition to the main conference, we had specialized tracks in *bioinformatics* as well as *parallel processing and cloud computing*.
+The new, larger venue allowed us to host parallel tracks for the first time; in addition to the main conference, we had specialized tracks in *bioinformatics* as well as *parallel processing and cloud computing*.